cmlmanni/culturalHRI/README.md

 4. Run simulations, experiments, or tests using the provided scripts.
 5. Document any changes or additions made to the project.

+When conducting expeirment, you are required to set up to Node.js survey server with database connection:
+- `node server.js`

 To run the software packages, first start the [OfficeBots](https://github.com/severin-lemaignan/officebots) game, and then run the following commands in seperate terminals:

 - `roscore`